-Duisburg, 27.05.2020 – The residual moisture in the filament during Fused Deposition Modeling (FDM / 3D printing) should not be neglected.
-This has recently been confirmed by tests conducted by Brabender Messtechnik GmbH & CO KG.
-Not only optical defects but also unpredictable changes in material properties were detected.
+The residual moisture in the filament during Fused Deposition Modeling (FDM / 3D printing) should not be neglected.
+This has recently been confirmed by tests conducted by Brabender GmbH & Co.
+KG.
+Not only optical defects but also unpredictable changes in material properties, such as reduced mechanical properties, were detected.

-It has been known for decades in the injection moulding sector that increased residual moisture plays a significant role in the processing of polymers.
+It has been known for decades in the injection molding sector that increased residual moisture plays a significant role in the processing of polymers.
 This is therefore usually controlled during production by regular measurements and often recorded due to documentation requirements.
-Brabender Messtechnik GmbH & CO KG, based in Duisburg, Germany, manufactures devices specifically for measuring residual moisture in plastics and has now specifically addressed this 3D printing issue.
-In a series of tests with the common polymers PLA and ASA, residual moisture and tensile strength measurements have again proven that the water content in the filament can be a critical quality issue with FDM.
+Brabender GmbH & C KG, based in Duisburg, Germany, manufactures devices specifically for measuring residual moisture in plastics and has now specifically addressed this 3D printing issue.
+In a series of tests with the common polymers PLA and ASA, residual moisture and tensile strength measurements have again proven that the moisture level in the filament can be a critical quality issue with FDM.

 Many filament producers point out this problem and provide appropriate storage advice.
 The measurements carried out clearly show that these requirements are more than justified.
 Residual moisture measurement is not only recommended for sensitive product areas as part of the production process.
 For this reason, residual moisture determination – even beyond sensitive product areas – can be recommended as part of the production process.